Back to Discernment

 "Beware of false prophets, who come to you in the clothing of sheep." - Matthew 7:15

-The most dangerous errors often come with Catholic language.
+The most dangerous errors often come clothed in Catholic language.
 The question is not appearance.
 The question is truth.
 The wolf does not usually arrive announcing himself as a wolf.
-He borrows familiar forms, familiar devotions, and familiar anxieties so that the faithful lower their guard.
+He borrows familiar forms, familiar devotions, and familiar anxieties so that the faithful will lower their guard.

 For that reason, discernment needs practical tests.
 Souls cannot live forever in vague unease.
 They need a method that exposes the contradiction cleanly and keeps them from being ruled by personality, branding, or pressure.